 - Social and behavioral science research provides an evidence base that allows us to produce science-backed solutions for addressing issues of national and global importance.
-It helps us as a nation better address complex, human-centered questions, such as: - o How to convince a community in the path of a tornado to seek cover; or - o Ways to slow the HIV/AIDS epidemic; or - o How to thwart cybercrime and protect Americans' privacy and security in an increasingly connected world. - For example, did you know that [MORE INFORMATION ON THESE EXAMPLES IS INCLUDED IN YOUR FOLDER]: - o Anthropologists slowed the spread of Ebola during the height of the epidemic in West Africa? - o Political science research can help in counter terrorism efforts and international conflict prevention? - o The IT industry depends on linguists for advancements in machine translation and artificial intelligence? - o Research in psychology and economics has informed major changes in federal policy to encourage employers to take measures, such as automatic enrollment and contribution escalation, to increase the number of Americans now saving for retirement? - Most people don't realize the extent to which we all rely on social and behavioral science in our everyday lives.
-For example, findings from social science research funded by the federal government: - o Increase the efficiency of our industries; - o Improve the quality of K-12 education; - o Help us understand crime patterns and evaluate prevention strategies; - o Help manage our natural resources; - o Keep our troops safe; and - o Help us to be informed as consumers.

-• [IF YOU ARE A RESEARCHER OR A UNIVERSITY ADMINISTRATOR: Provide more specifics on your work or research conducted at your institution.
+It helps us as a nation better address complex, human-centered questions, such as: - o How to convince a community in the path of a tornado to seek cover; or - o Ways to slow and hopefully eradicate the opioid epidemic; or - How to thwart cybercrime and protect Americans' privacy and security in an increasingly connected world. - For example, did you know that [MORE INFORMATION ON THESE EXAMPLES IS INCLUDED IN YOUR FOLDER]: - Anthropologists slowed the spread of Ebola during the height of the epidemic in West Africa? - Political science research is used in counter terrorism efforts and international conflict prevention? - o The IT industry depends on linguists for advancements in machine translation and artificial intelligence? - Research in psychology and economics has informed major changes in federal policy to encourage employers to take measures, such as automatic enrollment and contribution escalation, to increase the number of Americans now saving for retirement? - Most people don't realize the extent to which we all rely on social and behavioral science in our everyday lives.
+For example, findings from social science research funded by the federal government: - o Increase the efficiency of our industries; - Improve the quality of K-12 education; - o Help us understand crime patterns and evaluate prevention strategies; - Help manage our natural resources; - Keep our troops safe; and - Help us to be informed as consumers. - [IF YOU ARE A RESEARCHER, STUDENT, OR UNIVERSITY ADMINISTRATOR: Provide more specifics on your work or research conducted at your institution.
 If you can, try to explain how it engages students, the number of jobs associated with the work, or how it contributes to our national interest.]